 Customer: I don’t know — probably something in the $15–20/mo range.

 Me: Well, that’s not the pricing we had in mind.
 We want to start with a $100/mo plan.
-I can understand why you don’t want to pay a lot (because you are pre-revenue) and it’s possible that we’ll offer a freemium or starter plan in the future.
+I can understand why you don’t want to pay a lot (because you are pre-revenue), and we may offer a freemium or starter plan in the future.

-Right now, we are specifically looking for 10 [define early adopters] who clearly have a need for [state top problem].
-We will work closely with these 10 companies to validate [state unique value proposition] within 30–60 days or give them their money back.
+Right now, we are specifically looking for 10 [define early adopters] who clearly need [state top problem].
+We will work closely with these ten companies to validate [state unique value proposition] within 30–60 days or give them their money back.

-You mentioned that you’ve spent several developer hours a month building a homegrown system and still haven’t been happy with the results.
+You mentioned that you’d spent several developer hours a month building a homegrown system and still haven’t been happy with the results.
 This product is our third attempt.
-Given your current homegrown system, can you build your own homegrown system, which is a non-core function, spending less than 2 developer hours a month ($100/mo is less than 2 developer hours a month)?
+Given your current homegrown system, can you build your homegrown system, which is a non-core function, spending less than two developer hours a month ($100/mo is less than two developer hours a month)?

 Customer: Yes, that makes a lot of sense.
 We want to be on the shortlist.
-When you put it that way, I can easily justify paying $1200/yr.
+I can easily justify paying $1200/yr when you put it that way.
 It’s just a fraction of what we pay our developers.
 How do we get on the list?

-Me: We’re still finalizing some product details and I’ll get back with you once we’re ready.
+Me: We’re still finalizing some product details, and I’ll get back to you once we’re ready.

 So what happened there?
-Why did the customer agree to paying 5x their original amount?
+Why did the customer agree to pay 5x their original amount?

-There were a number of principles in play that I’ll summarize:
+There were several principles in play that I’ll summarize: